 A. The Process

 1. An employee who wants to request an accommodation fills out the Disability Accommodation Request Form and gives it to his or her supervisor.2.
-The supervisor reviews the request and discusses it with the Affirmative Action Officer (AAO).
-If the request is straightforward and does not involve significant issues or expenses, the AAO approves the request.
-If the request involves issues that are not straightforward, the AAO may do any or all of the following:
+The supervisor reviews the request and discusses it with Human Resources.
+If the request is straightforward and does not involve significant issues or expenses, Human Resources approves the request.
+If the request involves issues that are not straightforward, the Human Resources may do any or all of the following:

 3. The employee will be informed of the agency decision regarding the accommodation request within 20 working days.
 If the 20-day limit cannot be met, the AAO will meet with the employee to agree on a reasonable time limit.
 The employee will be informed in writing of the decision regarding the accommodation, using the Disability Accommodation Request Form.4.
 Distribution of the request form is: